thomd/pass-env/README.md

 # pass env

 An extension for [pass(1)](https://www.passwordstore.org/) - the standard Unix password manager - to copy an export string `export NAME="VALUE"` into clipboard.
 Because shell scripts run in a subshell, it is not possible to export environment variables from within a script like `pass`.
-So the best workaround for  me is to copy-paste the export string into your shell.
+So the best workaround for  me is to copy the export string into clipboard and then paste it into the shell.

-Typical use case for me is to manage all my API keys of service providers for authentication.
+Typical use case for me is to manage all my authentication API keys of service providers.

 ## Install